wdporter/acim/text/5-healing-and-wholeness/index.md

 ## T-5.II.12

 <p class=fip id=p12>
-12.&emsp;I have enjoined you to behave as I behaved, but we must respond to the same Mind to do this.
+12. I have enjoined you to behave as I behaved, but we must respond to the same Mind to do this.
 <sup>2</sup>This Mind is the Holy Spirit, Whose Will is for God always.
 <sup>3</sup>He teaches you how to keep me as the model for your thought, and to behave like me as a result.
 <sup>4</sup>The power of our joint motivation is beyond belief, but not beyond accomplishment.